decarv/gsoc24/README.md

 As mentioned before, my objectives with this proposal are to implement an efficient event loop for pgagroal.
 In order to accomplish this, I could benefit from dividing the implementation into two phases: (a) Experimentation (Phase 1); (b) Testing and Continuous Refactoring (Phase 2).

-For *Phase 1*, I propose the implementation of an interface containing a simple abstraction for an event loop (with io_uring, for Linux, and with kqueue, for FreeBSD).
+For *Phase 1*, I propose implementing an interface containing a simple abstraction for an event loop (with io_uring, for Linux, and with kqueue, for FreeBSD).

+The existing code will definitely have to be changed to comply with the new interface.
+However, the interface will aim to limit the need for heavily redesigning functions and changing behavior of the existing code, modifying behavior only when absolutely necessary.

-The result of this first phase would be a maintainable and small footprint event loop that suffices for pgagroal specific uses, potentially resulting in minimal changes in functions and behavior of the existing code -- as the implementation would work as an interface used by the implemented code and, only where necessary, have behaviour modified.
+The result of this first phase would be a maintainable and small footprint event loop that suffices for pgagroal specific uses.

 For *Phase 2*, I propose the creation of functional tests, for testing functional requirements of the connection pool, and performance tests, for measuring resource utilization for pgagroal under different workloads.